-At their meeting on February 6th, the Administrative Council helped further refine this document before presenting it to the Executive Board for consideration.
-The Council then voted unanimously to recommend approval of the Policy Principles as amended.
+As Administrative Council members, your wisdom, thoughts and suggestions are valued and we hope you will help us further refine this document before presenting it to the Executive Board for consideration.
 I look forward to discussing the proposed Policy Principles with you in detail and will try to answer any questions you may have at the meeting.

-Attachments: SEAGO Po Action Requested: icy Principles Calendar Year Information Only 2020 Action Requested Below: , amend or reject) the SEAG SO Policy Principles for Calendar
+Attachments: SEAGO Policy Principles Calendar Year 2020

+Action Requested Below:

+A motion to recommend that the Executive Board approve (amend or reject) the SEAGO Policy Principles presented by staff.